jhenkins/openvpn-manage/README.md

 # openvpn-manage
-A set of scripts to make OpenVPN administration easier.
+A set of scripts to make OpenVPN administration on Linux a bit easier.

 ## Current features: